 In connection with the consummation of this offering, we will enter into a Tax Receivable Agreement with MLSH 1 and MLSH 2.
 Pursuant to the Tax Receivable Agreement, we will be required to make cash payments to MLSH 1 and MLSH 2, collectively, equal to 85% of the tax benefits, if any, that we actually realize, or, in some circumstances, are deemed to realize, as a result of (i) certain increases in the tax basis of assets of Topco LLC and its subsidiaries resulting from purchases or exchanges of LLC Units, (ii) certain tax attributes of the Blocker Entities, Topco LLC and subsidiaries of Topco LLC that existed prior to this offering and (iii) certain other tax benefits related to our entering into the Tax Receivable Agreement, including tax benefits attributable to payments that we make under the Tax Receivable Agreement.
 Due to the uncertainty of various factors, we cannot precisely quantify the likely tax benefits we will realize as a result of the purchase of LLC Units and LLC Unit exchanges, and the resulting amounts we are likely to pay out to MLSH 1 and MLSH 2 pursuant to the Tax Receivable Agreement; however, we estimate that such payments may be substantial.
 See "Organizational Structure-Tax Receivable Agreement."
-Payments under the Tax Receivable Agreement will be based on the tax reporting positions will be based on the advice of our tax advisors.
-Any payments made by us to MLSH 1 and MLSH 2 under the Tax Receivable Agreement will paid.
-Nonpayment for a specified period, however, may constitute a breach of a material obligation under the Tax Receivable Agreement and therefore accelerate payments due under the Tax Receivable Agreement, use, payments generally, such nonpayment is due to a lack of sufficient funds.
-Furthermore, our future obligation to make payments under the Tax Receivable Agreement, unless, generally, such nonpayment is due to a lack of sufficient funds.
-Furthermore, our future obligation to make payments under the Tax Receivable Agreement could make us a less attractive target for an acquisition, particularly in the case of an acquirer that cannot use some or all of the tax benefits that may be deemed realized under the Tax Receivable Agreement.
+Payments under the Tax Receivable Agreement will be based on the tax reporting positions that we determine, which tax reporting positions will be based on the advice of our tax advisors.
+Any payments made by us to MLSH 1 and MLSH 2 under the Tax Receivable Agreement will generally reduce the amount of overall cash flow that might have otherwise been available to us.
+To the extent that we are unable to make payments under the Tax Receivable Agreement, unless, generally, such nonpayment is due to a lack of sufficient funds.
+Furthermore, our future obligation to make payments under the Tax Receivable Agreement, ould make us a less attractive target for an acquisition, particularly in the case of an acquirer that cannot use some or all of the tax benefits that may be deemed realized under the Tax Receivable Agreement.
 The payments under the Tax Receivable Agreement are also not conditioned upon MLSH 1 maintaining a continued ownership interest in Topco LLC.
 See "Organizational Structure-Tax Receivable Agreement."